robjhyndman/M4metalearning/docs/M4_reprod.md

 Calculating the individual forecast methods for the 100000 time series in the M4 dataset is a very time consuming process (hours).
 One of the individual methods `nnetar` in the `forecast` R package produces random results which difficult reproducibiliy, for instance when running in a cluster.
 Training the learning model is also time consuming.

-In order to facilitate the exact reproduction of the process, the individual forecast are already calculated in the (`M4metaresults`package)\[<https://github.com/pmontman/M4metaresults>\] and we show here how to apply our approach to the dataset of precalculated individual forecasts.
+In order to facilitate the exact reproduction of the process, the individual forecasts are already calculated in the (`M4metaresults`package)\[<https://github.com/pmontman/M4metaresults>\] and we show here how to apply our approach to the dataset of precalculated individual forecasts.

 ``` r
 library(M4metalearning)